China expels ex-Interpol president from public office, party

 At the time, Meng was also one of China’s vice ministers of public security.

-The party’s disciplinary committee said Wednesday that an investigation found Meng guilty of serious legal violations and that he had failed to abide by party principles and implement the party’s decisions.
+An investigation found Meng guilty of serious legal violations, a party statement said, noting that he had failed to abide by party principles and implement the party’s decisions.

-A party statement said Meng abused his power to satisfy his family’s “extravagant lifestyle,” indulging his wife’s use of his authority for personal benefit.
+The statement said Meng abused his power to satisfy his family’s “extravagant lifestyle,” indulging his wife’s use of his authority for personal benefit.
+Expulsion from the party is usually the last step before a suspect is sent for trial and almost certain conviction.
+Corruption charges usually result in lengthy sentences, including life in prison.

+Meng’s wife, Grace Meng, made a bold public appeal from France for help locating her husband after she lost contact with him last September.
+The appeal — especially unusual for relatives of senior Chinese officials — cast light on the forced disappearances of dissidents and allegedly corrupt officials alike under President Xi Jinping.

+Following Meng’s appeal, the Ministry of Public Security said he was being lawfully investigated for bribery and other crimes.
+Interpol said the international police agency had not been informed in advance of the probe, while the French police had launched an investigation into his unexplained disappearance.